Security and cyber security for small businesses

 Start with the basics

 Any network for business use, be it at home or in a physical location, should require a strong password and authentication to deter data breaches.
 To help protect your physical assets, consider a security monitoring system.
 There are various installation options either by a company or with cameras and monitors you install yourself.

 Boost card reader safety

-Understand how thieves work
+Understand how cyber thieves work

-Cyber thieves and traditional thieves prey on small business owners in the same way: They pay attention and capture details they can use to their advantage.
+Cyber thieves and traditional thieves prey on small business owners in the same way: they pay attention and capture details they can use to their advantage.
 They may try unsolicited phone calls, phishing emails and physical misdirection.
 Be aware of their methods and invest in software-protection services, too.